 And yet, is that how we can describe the plans that are already filling up our calendar this season?

 This is a season of comfort and joy.
 Neither of those are seen, but they are so crucial to the message of this season.
 People aren’t going to remember your show.
 They’re going to remember how you made them feel.
-They’ll remember your welcoming smile and your steady peace in such a chaotic time.
+They’ll remember your welcoming smile and your steady peace in such a chaotic time when everyone is trying not to feel overwhelmed themselves.

 All is merry and bright.